onecompiler/cheatsheets/bash.md

 ### Process substitution

-Replace a command invocation with a temporary file name with a command stdout output:
+Replace the command invocation with a temporary file name with a command stdout output:

 ```bash
 <(expr $my_variable + 1)